Payment Stability for Dialysis Vascular Access Centers of Excellence

 ASC Fee Schedule

 The CY 2021 OPPS/ASC Fee Schedule finalized the transition of 1,700 services from the Inpatient Only (IPO) list over the following three years.
-This policy had the potential to significantly disrupt currently existing Ambulatory Payment Classifications (APCs) either through displacement of codes within an APC or wholesale restructuring of APCs.
+This policy had the potential to significantly disrupt currently existing Ambulatory Payment Classifications (APCs) either through the displacement of codes within an APC or wholesale restructuring of APCs.
 In our 2021 OPPS/ASC comment, DVAC strongly encouraged CMS to ensure the integrity of currently established APCs in order that vascular access centers of excellence are not harmed through this process.

 Ensuring the Success of Value-Based Payment Models